klojang4j/klojang-check/README.md

 [notEmpty()](https://klojang4j.github.io/klojang-check/21/api/org.klojang.check/org/klojang/check/CommonChecks.html#notEmpty())
 and
 [deepNotEmpty()](https://klojang4j.github.io/klojang-check/21/api/org.klojang.check/org/klojang/check/CommonChecks.html#deepNotEmpty())
-checks do include a null check.
+checks do include a null test.
 This will then be clearly documented in the javadocs.)

 Checks on different values can be also be chained: